Service Standard assessment report

-- Members of the public seeking healthcare for themselves or others
+- members of the public seeking healthcare for themselves or others

-- Healthcare professionals (clinicians) in urgent care services
+- healthcare professionals (clinicians) in urgent care services

 Although not direct users, critical stakeholders also include commissioners and providers of NHS 111 services.

-After considering all the information presented at the private beta reassessment, the panel are very pleased to conclude that 111 Online is ready to move into public beta.
+After considering all the information presented at the private beta reassessment, the panel is very pleased to conclude that 111 Online is ready to move into public beta.
 The 111 Online team presented a clear and coherent vision of the service.
-The panel were particularly pleased to see the way the whole team worked together to answer questions, talk about user research, and discuss things they had learned during the private beta.
+The panel was particularly pleased to see the way the whole team worked together to answer questions, talk about user research, and discuss things they had learned during the private beta.